 In the foot conditions section we look at the most common causes of foot and ankle pain and how to treat them.

-Foot pain treatment aims to reduce pain and swelling and restore function so you can get back to doing the things you love without worrying about the pain coming back.
+Foot pain treatment aims to reduce pain and swelling and restore function so you can get back to doing all the things you love without having to worry about the pain coming back.

 In the foot pain treatment section we look at the best ways to treat foot problems so you can take back control.